Rinkita-lab/SwiftUIInterPre/swiftTest/README.md

 ✅ Explain the difference between Spacer() and Divider() ✅ What is a NavigationView and how do you use it in SwiftUI?
 ✅ How do you show a modal sheet in SwiftUI?
+✅ What is @Environment and how is it used?
+✅ What are @ObservedObject, @StateObject, and @EnvironmentObject?
+When should you use each?
+✅ What are some differences between List, ScrollView, and ForEach?
+✅ How do you handle user input and form validation in SwiftUI?
+✅ What is onAppear and when is it called?
+✅ How do you implement Dark Mode support in SwiftUI?
+✅ How do you create reusable UI components in SwiftUI?

+Creating reusable UI components in SwiftUI is one of its core strengths, thanks to its declarative and composable architecture.
+You simply extract parts of your UI into custom View structs, and you can pass in data or configuration using parameters. struct PrimaryButton: View {
+    let title: String
+    let action: () -> Void

+    var body: some View {
+        Button(action: action) {
+            Text(title)
+                .font(.headline)
+                .padding()
+                .frame(maxWidth: .infinity)
+                .background(Color.blue)
+                .foregroundColor(.white)
+                .cornerRadius(8)
+        }
+    }
+}

+PrimaryButton(title: "Submit") {
+    print("Button tapped")
+}

+✅ When should you use Combine with SwiftUI?
+✅ What is the lifecycle of a SwiftUI View?
+✅
+✅
+✅
+✅